12 Types of Tenses with Examples

 • Mr. Collin was running the industry.

-Let us see the different forms of Past Continuous Tense:
+Let us see the different forms of the Past Continuous Tense:

 AffirmativeInterrogativeNegative